grimmlabs/BarPepScripts/README.md

  &emsp;

 ### _For Peptide Detection_
-If you want to use the script to detect peptide insertions, you will only need the following input:
+If you want to use the script to detect peptide insertions, you will need the following input:
-- **A folder containing your sequencing data (gz files).** It is best practice to give your files a distinct name, e.g. _Sample1.txt.gz_, _Sample2.txt.gz_ or _M1_heart_cDNA.txt.gz_, _M2_liver_gDNA.txt.gz_ etc.
+- A folder containing **only** the raw input files in fastq format (either gunzipped or not).
+It would be best if you already rename the files and give them a distinct name, e.g. _Sample1.txt.gz_, _Sample2.txt.gz_ or _M1_heart_cDNA.txt.gz_, _M2_liver_gDNA.txt.gz_ etc.

  &emsp;